Table of Contents

 So, if your target audience is shopping online, your business needs to be online as well, whether you have an eCommerce business or a brick-and-mortar store.
 By promoting your business online, you can drive traffic to your website or through your front doors.

-And don’t worry, you don’t have to buy a bunch of online ads in order to attract customers to your business.
+And don’t worry, you don’t have to buy a bunch of online ads to attract customers to your business.
 Instead, you can simply spread a little holiday cheer on social media.
 Much of your target audience is already on social media platforms like Facebook, Instagram, and Twitter.
-Plus, many people check these platforms multiple times a day—18% of US consumers even made a purchase directly through social media in 2018.
+Plus, many people check these platforms multiple times a day—18% of US consumers even made a purchase directly through social media in 2024.
 So, by boosting your presence on social media and celebrating the season with your audience, you can attract a ton of new shoppers to your business.

 Here’s how to create a holiday social media strategy that delights your followers.